Last updated on August 12th, 2021 at 06:43 pm

 Not just because of weight gain, but more importantly the impact it’ll have on your mind, body, and soul.

 If you find yourself eating just for the sake of it, not because you’re actually hungry, these are some alternatives for you.

 If you were looking for extra signs—here they are.

 Just take a moment of stillness and realize the magnitude of what you’re doing.
-Your exhaustion is justified, so stop feeling guilty!
+Your exhaustion is valid, so stop feeling guilty!
 We were not meant to be constantly working.
 Regardless of what’s on your plate, it’s okay to sit back and rest.